-The Government-wide Financial Statements are presented on a full accrual basis of accounting with an economic resource measurement focus.
+The government-wide basic financial statements are presented on a full accrual basis of accounting with an economic resource measurement focus.
 An economic resource focus concentrates on an entity or fund's net assets.
 All transactions and events that affect the total economic resources (net assets) during the period are reported.
 An economic resources measurement focus is inextricably connected with full accrual accounting.
 Under the full accrual basis of accounting, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred, regardless of the timing of related cash inflows and outflows.